Carnegie Endowment for International Peace: After the Cold War: 1990–2000

-The Global Think Tank: 2000–present
+The Global Think Tank: 2000present

 As first laid out with the Global Vision in 2007, the Carnegie Endowment aspired to be the first global think tank.
-Mathews said that her aim was to make Carnegie the place that brings what the world thinks into thinking about U.S. policy and to communicate that thinking to a global audience.

 During Mathews' tenure as president, the Carnegie Endowment launched the Carnegie Middle East Center in Beirut (2006), Carnegie Europe in Brussels (2007), and the Carnegie-Tsinghua Center at the Tsinghua University in Beijing (2010).
 Additionally, in partnership with the al-Farabi Kazakh National University, Carnegie established the Al-Farabi Carnegie Program on Central Asia in Kazakhstan in late 2011.

 In April 2016, the sixth international Center, Carnegie India, opened in New Delhi.

 In February 2015, Mathews stepped down as president after 18 years.
-William J. Burns, former U.S. deputy secretary of state, became Carnegie's ninth president.
+William J. Burns, former US Deputy Secretary of State, became Carnegie's ninth president.
 After Burns' nomination and confirmation as Director of the Central Intelligence Agency, then-California Supreme Court Justice and Stanford professor Mariano-Florentino Cuéllar became President of the Carnegie Endowment on November 1, 2021.

 In April 2022, the Carnegie Endowment was compelled to close its Moscow center at the direction of the Russian government.

+In April 2023 Russia's Ministry of Justice added the Centre to the so-called list of "foreign agents", and in July 2024 it designated the organization as "undesirable".